LandscapingHow To Prep Your Xeriscape Landscaping For Fall and Winter

 Essential Steps For Xeriscape Maintenance In Fall

 It’s tempting to think that if you’ve filled your xeriscaping landscaping with native plants that don’t require much maintenance or water, you can plant it and forget it.
 Your yard will look after itself, right?
 After all, isn’t this what happens in their natural environment?
 You’re not wrong to think many xeriscaped yards are mostly self-sufficient, especially compared to the typical yard full of water-needy grass and plants.
-That said, there are a few essential xeriscape maintenance steps you’ll need to take to prep your xeriscape landscaping for when the leaves start to change their colors.
+That said, it’s important to understand how climate and soil health impact xeriscape maintenance through the colder months and how you can prepare your xeriscape landscaping for autumn.

 What are the essential steps for xeriscape maintenance in the fall?